 As if that didn’t keep me busy enough, I also provide tailored voice advice and accent training through my 1-2-1 voice coaching practice, and I run the Voice and Accent Hub on Facebook for voiceovers, actors and narrators, and make The Voice Coach podcast, providing free, high quality voice coaching you can listen to whenever you like!

 After years bopping around winning slam poetry competitions and presenting children’s radio programmes, I realised that voice was all I cared about and directed my intense, relentless personality at that.
-After a few false starts, including a Welsh accent that we don’t talk about, I eventually reached the point where, as a jobbing voiceover for big fancy names including Guylian and Longleat Safari Park, I was also performing in BBC Radio 4 drama and reading the news on BBC Radio Manchester.
+After a few false starts, including a Welsh accent that we don’t talk about, I eventually reached the point where, as a jobbing voiceover for big fancy names including Guylian, Longleat Safari Park and Hargreaves Lansdown, I was also performing in BBC Radio 4 drama and reading the news on BBC Radio Manchester.